liamoc/learn-you-an-agda/pages/peano.md

     ∀ν ∈ ℕ → suc ν ∈ ℕ

 This means, given a natural number `ν`, the constructor `suc` will return another natural number.
-What is the *type* of `suc`?
-It takes one argument (`ν`), which we know is a natural number from the premise of the rule, and it returns a natural number, which we know from the conclusion.
+So, in other words, `suc` could be considered a *function* that, when given a natural number, produces the next natural number.
 This means that we can define the constructor `suc` like so:

 ~~~{.agda}
 data ℕ : Set where